Foundation for Culturally Sensitive Relationship-focused Infant Mental Health Practice

 A little about the history of this Core Series:

-Up until now, this series has been offered thanks to contracts, grants or sponsoring organizations.
+This series has been offered many times over the last 6 years thanks to contracts, grants or sponsoring organizations.

-For the FIRST time we are opening this series to anyone in Michigan who meets criteria for participation.
+This is the second time we are opening this series to anyone who meets criteria for participation.
 We have successfully adapted this series to virtual learning that maintains sensitivity to the impact of culture and race, and continues to offer ample opportunity to share and think more deeply about our work, per feedback from recent cohort participants.
 The virtual adaptation also has allowed for easier commitment to this 10-month series because there is no travel and less time taken from other responsibilities.

 Thanks to the Gerstacker Foundation and the Community Foundation of SE Michigan that supported the development, delivery and evaluation of the first series in 2015-17, the curriculum offers a strong foundation of IMH principles, practice, and intervention within the consistency of a community of practice cohort.
 It includes 9 total hours of group Reflective Supervision for participants (which can be counted on Endorsement® applications) as well as group exploration of 10 case vignettes.
 MI-AIMH is grateful to the team who initially developed this series including Alyssa Huth-Bocks, Ashley McCormick, Jan Ulrich, Judy Darling, Karol Wilson, and Sheryl Goldberg, as well as those who advised and reviewed!
 We have since expanded our Core Curriculum Series training team, allowing us to offer a consistent team of two trainers per cohort.

 The initial training series was evaluated by Dr. Sarah Shea, IECMH-E® through Eastern Michigan University and the results were very positive!
 Outcomes showed:

 - Participant’s theoretical and practice knowledge increased